abiy-tasissa/K-Deep-Simplex-KDS-algorithm/README.md

 `python clustering_experiment.py -F ../results/moons with moons_default`

 Other provided parameter settings include `salinas_default`, `yale2_default`, `yale3_default`, and `mnist_default`.
-This will run the KDS code with optimal deafult parameters reported in our manuscript.
+This will run the KDS code with optimal default parameters reported in our manuscript.

 **Example usage (synthetic experiment):**